splynx/docs/files/en/tickets/tickets.md

 It is possible to add a canned response to the message body to optimize the productivity of admins.

-In Splynx we have added the ability to configure canned responses to minimize on typing and save on time to ultimately create efficiency.
-To populate the body of the ticket with a canned response, simply click on the arrow highlighted below and choose a response from you list of canned responses:
+In Splynx we have added the ability to configure canned responses to minimize typing and save on time to ultimately create efficiency.
+To populate the body of the ticket with a canned response, simply click on the arrow highlighted below and choose a response from your list of canned responses:

 ![Canned response](canned_response.png)